 How Do We Change Gender Bias?

-As I researched deeper into the subject of unconscious gender bias, without fail, every article references the need to change our beliefs on a conscious level.
+As I researched deeper into the subject of unconscious gender bias, every article references the need to change our beliefs on a conscious level.
 There is no silver bullet.
 There is no team exercise that a business can implement that will magically change the core bias of our associates.
 It requires honest exposure to the challenge and then repeated attempts at pushing through our comfort zone to put ourselves in the shoes of the other people on our team.

-The process of recognizing and changing gender bias is a very personal, one-on-one process, however managers can help facilitate the process.
+The process of recognizing and changing gender bias is a very personal, one-on-one process, however, managers can help facilitate the process.
 The first step is to recognize that gender bias exists.
 No one is immune.
 I invite you to take one or more of the bias quizzes available on the Harvard website so that you can gain a clearer understanding of how your mind is processing information.

-In an article from The Guardian on Overcoming Unconscious Bias we learn these three steps that managers can help lead their associates through to recognize, address and change gender bias beliefs:
+In an article from The Guardian on Overcoming Unconscious Bias, we learn these three steps that managers can help lead their associates through to recognize, address and change gender bias beliefs:

-Don’t be exclusive
+Step 1: Don’t be exclusive

 Giving your attention and time to those who look like you in terms of age, gender, race or academia reinforces unconscious bias.

-Develop a core value system
+Step 2: Develop a core value system

 This value system should focus on fair treatment and respect for others.
 A basic human right, but one that we can often forget or overlook in the heat and pressure of daily life.

-Change your lens
+Step 3: Change your lens

 Try using an unconscious bias lens when considering job promotions or how you interact in teams.
 We all are biased to some extent, but consciously becoming aware of it and taking action to address it will benefit us all.
 Don’t be that person excluding others in a meeting; recognize your unconscious actions and don’t let them hold you or others back.

 Changing unconscious gender bias is a process that must be repeated and reinforced on a daily basis.
-If you are experiencing gender bias in the work force, speak up.
+If you are experiencing gender bias in the workforce, speak up.
 Bring the situation to your boss and suggest the team take the Harvard quizzes to better understand how people are feeling.
 Seek out information from companies who have already implemented gender equality programs to help recruit and retain women in positions of leadership.

-The good news is that through honest discussion and a concerted effort to change; gender bias can be overcome for the benefit of the entire company.
+The good news is that through honest discussion and a concerted effort to change, gender bias can be overcome for the benefit of the entire company.

-JJ DiGeronimo, a speaker, author and thought-leader for Women in Tech and Girls and STEM, empowers professional women and consults with senior executives on strategies to retain and attract Women in Technology to increase thought and leadership diversity within organizations.
+JJ DiGeronimo — the president of Tech Savvy Women — is a speaker, author, and thought leader for women in tech and girls and STEM.
+Through her work, JJ empowers professional women and consults with senior executives on strategies to retain and attract women in technology to increase thought and leadership diversity within organizations.